mbridak/FieldDayLogger-Curses/README.md

 ## Caveats
-This is a simple logger ment for single op, it's not usable for clubs.
+This is a simple logger meant for single op.
+It's not usable for clubs, there is no provision made for aggregating log data from multiple sources.

-## What was learned from Field Day 2020.

-It worked fairly well.
-I figured out pretty quickly that I should have made the space bar advance to the next field like the TAB key does.
-I made that change then pushed the changes to github during Field Day.

-Everything else worked just about as expected.
+# What's going on in the development branch

+* Lots of PEP8 compliance work, except STUPID things like 'too-many-lines'.
+* Placing things in classes, like CAT control and Callsign lookups.
+* Moving preferences out of the main DB, and into a JSON file.
+* Scoring needs work since the rules have changed.
+* Maybe CW macro keys.
+* Maybe merging in the FT8 code from the GUI version.

+# The basic functionality

 ## Commands:
 Commands start with a period character in the callsign field and are immediately followed by any information needed by the command.